Slappy the Dummy: Notable appearances in novels

 He also appears in his own series Goosebumps SlappyWorld, where he serves as the narrator.

 Appearances beyond the books

 Slappy has also been made into an actual ventriloquist doll available from major retailers.
 He was first manufactured by Goldberger Doll corporation after a nine-year-old boy from Long Island sent them a letter suggesting the idea in 1998.
 There is also a mask and a full costume available for sale.
 Night of the Living Dummy III and Bride of the Living Dummy have also been adapted for VHS and DVD; the second on DVD includes Bride of the Living Dummy.

 Authors Douglas Preston and Lincoln Child posted an announcement via their Facebook status:

-This was published on 30 September 2014 as "Gaslighted: Slappy the Ventriloquist Dummy vs. Aloysius Pendergast" in the anthology Face Off edited by David Baldacci.
+This was published on September 30, 2014, as Gaslighted: Slappy the Ventriloquist Dummy vs. Aloysius Pendergast in the anthology Face Off edited by David Baldacci.